LW316/LW5316 or LW324 Foundations of Property and LW599 Land Law as a pre/co-requisite.

 T Murphy et al ,Understanding Property Law, 2004, London: Sweet and Maxwell.

-to analize property as a juridical relation and institution, which can be contested, challenged, and remade.
+3. Critically analyse property as a juridical relation and institution, which can be contested, challenged, and remade